devYomade/Linux-Bash-and-Networking-fundamentals/Exercise 6 (CIS Security Benchmark)/Exercise 6 steps.md

 running on a local network with no specific configuration.
 For example, a user can plug a computer into a network and Avahi automatically finds printers to print to, files to look at and people to talk to, as well as network services running on the machine.
-- So i ran the following command to verify `avahi-daemon` is not installed ` dpkg -s avahi-daemon | grep -E '(Status:|not installed)'`
+- So i ran the following command to verify `avahi-daemon` is not installed: ` dpkg -s avahi-daemon | grep -E '(Status:|not installed)'`
 <br>

 ![Stat 5](https://user-images.githubusercontent.com/105651785/192512668-ed76fa9e-bff0-4e09-8edd-4226bb9057de.png).